prasadprerna24-maker/heart-disease-sql-analysis/README.md

 # heart-disease-sql-analysis

-## Project Overview
+## Overview

-This project explores a heart disease dataset using Microsoft SQL Server.
+This project analyzes a heart disease dataset using Microsoft SQL Server.

-The objective was to practice SQL while answering real business and healthcare-related questions through exploratory data analysis.
+The goal was to practice SQL by answering real business and healthcare-related questions through exploratory data analysis (EDA).

 ---

-## Dataset
+## Dataset Information

-- Dataset: Heart Disease Dataset (Kaggle)
-- Records: 297
+- Records: 297 patients
+- Database: Microsoft SQL Server
-- Tool: Microsoft SQL Server Management Studio (SSMS)
+- Query Tool: SQL Server Management Studio (SSMS)

 ---

-## Objectives
+## Business Questions

-- Understand the patient population
+This project answers the following questions:

+- How many patients have heart disease?
+- Do patients with heart disease tend to be older?
-- Compare patients with and without heart disease
+- Does cholesterol differ between patients with and without heart disease?
-- Analyze clinical risk factors
+- Which clinical factors show the largest differences?
-- Investigate symptoms and diagnostic findings
-- Explore patterns among female patients
+- How do female patients compare with the overall population?

 ---

-## SQL Concepts Used
+## SQL Skills Used

 - SELECT
 - WHERE
+- GROUP BY
 - COUNT()
 - AVG()
 - SUM()
 - CASE
-- GROUP BY
 - Aggregate Functions
 - Aliases